-Weather permitting, this eclipse can be seen from Antarctica, Australasia, Russia (except northernmost parts), Asia, Africa, Scandanavia, Europe (though the Moon rises at mid-eclipse seen from the centre of the UK, see below) and Central/Eastern South America.Take note of the Universal Time (UTC) on 27 July at which the various eclipse stages occur as outlined in the table above.
+Weather permitting, this eclipse can be seen from Antarctica, Australasia, Russia (except northernmost parts), Asia, Africa, Scandanavia, Europe (though the Moon rises at mid-eclipse seen from the centre of the UK, see below) and Central/Eastern South America.From the table above, take note of the Universal Time (UTC) on 27 July at which the various eclipse stages occur.
 Armed with this information you can consult our interactive online Almanac, select your nearest city anywhere in the world, type in the Universal Time and see if the Moon is visible or not.
 (Almanac tip: ensure that daylight savings time is selected/deselected, as appropriate for your location.)

 Viewing prospects from the British Isles

 Observers in the UK will miss the first half of the eclipse since the Moon doesn’t rise in the southeast until shortly after 9pm as seen from the heart of the British Isles.
 (Note from the table above that greatest eclipse occurs at 9:22pm BST.)